haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 ### Install docker-compose

-Seafile v7.x.x (or newer versions) image uses docker-compose.
+Seafile docker image uses docker-compose.
 You should install the docker-compose command.

 ```bash
 # for CentOS